mohclips/Elastic-Certified-Engineer-Exam-Notes/Searching_Data.md

 }
 ```

-> Note: the terms have to match exactly, so have to be in uppercase here.
+> Note: the terms have to match exactly, so have to be in uppercase here as in the index field data.

 > Answer: 2003